 In this paper, the client $\mathcal{C}$ will encrypt its data locally and send it along with its public key to the server $\mathcal{S}$ (there is no need to send it again once it is pre-shared).
 The server will compute its algorithm on the encrypted data and send the encrypted result to $\mathcal{C}$, who will decrypt its result locally.
 The server will have no access to the data in clear.

-The classical configuration is that the entire model is computed privately on server side and we call this configuration Fully Private (Full-Pr).
-However, as it is anyway quite hard to defend against model weight-stealing attacks (our threat model does not include model privacy) and as already proposed by the LoLa team ~\cite{brutzkus2019low}, we also consider situations where the client can perform some local pre-processing (\textit{i.e.} a first layer or block of the neural network) to speed up the server computation without compromising its data security.
-This setting helps the user to perform its inference faster than in a Full-Pr situation with little memory cost on their side.
-Such pre-computation would usually be from a public architecture such as \vgg, \alexnet or a \resnet~\cite{simonyan2014very,krizhevsky2017imagenet, he2016deep} which are fully available online.
-In our case, this layer will then typically be followed by a \ttnet model and a linear regression that will be computed through FHE on server side.
-This is a common approach in deep learning, where most models are fine-tuned from one of these three, or with fixed first layers followed by a shallow network.
+The classical configuration is that the entire model is computed privately on the server side, and we call this configuration Fully Private (Full-Pr).
+However, as it is quite hard to defend against model weight-stealing attacks (our threat model does not include model privacy) ~\citep{tramer2016stealing, juuti2019prada, carlini2020cryptanalytic}, we also consider situations where the client can perform some local pre-processing (\textit{i.e.}, a first layer or block of the neural network) to speed up the server computation without compromising its data security, as introduced by~\cite{brutzkus2019low}.
+This setting helps the user to obtain the result of the inference faster than in a Full-Pr situation, with little time/memory cost on their side.
+Such pre-computation would usually come from a public architecture such as \vgg, \alexnet, or a \resnet~\citep{simonyan2014very, krizhevsky2017imagenet, he2016deep}, which are fully available online.
+This is a common approach in deep learning, where most models are fine-tuned from one of these three or with fixed first layers followed by a shallow network.
+In our case, this layer will typically be followed by a \ttnet model and a linear regression that will be computed through FHE on the server side.